dawsons-creek/fx-spec/docs/quick-start.md

 # Quick Start

-Get your first FxSpec specification running in 5 minutes and start documenting your code's behavior.
+Get your first FX.Spec specification running in 5 minutes and start documenting your code's behavior.

 ---